 Her Ocean School experience has opened new possibilities for Gilbert and made her an enthusiastic ambassador for the Undergraduate Fellowships in Public Humanities Program.
 “My film experience and my academic experience have merged,” she enthuses.
 “I never would have expected this.
 I wouldn’t have considered documentary or educational film making or that I could enter the film world through the academic side.”

-Funding support for King’s Undergraduate Fellowships in Public Humanities is generously provided through a gift from BMO Financial Group.
+Funding support for this student’s Fellowship in the Public Humanities experience was generously provided through a gift from BMO Financial Group.